CodeRedDev/WordUp/README.md

 ## How to use

 WordUp offers a base to create your own soundboard app.
-This includes the database structure as well as utilities for initializing this database or utilities for common actions like sharing, saving or setting sounds as system sound.
+This includes the database structure as well as utilities for initializing this database or utilities for common actions like sharing, saving or setting words as system sound.

 See the `example` directory for an example app that uses all of WordUp's API.
 The example app is designed to be a strong example of how to write a soundboard app that is user friendly and has a well functioning architecture.
 Therefore it takes advantage of dependency injection with [Koin](https://github.com/InsertKoinIO/koin) and uses the Android MVVM architecture.

-### Locally stored sounds
+### Locally stored words

-If you prefer to deliver the sound files to your app in the app's APK you should use the `assets` folder as it will give you the ability to easily initialize your database by iterating through your assets.
+If you prefer to deliver the word files to your app in the app's APK you should use the `assets` folder as it will give you the ability to easily initialize your database by iterating through your assets.

 You can use the `LocalDbInitializer` to initialize the database without writing your own code.
-To do so you will have to structure your sounds depending on two use cases:
+To do so you will have to structure your words depending on two use cases:

 ##### No categories

 - wordup (folder in assets)
-  - Sound 1.mp3 (unique)
+  - Word 1.mp3 (unique)
   - ...

 ##### Categories

 - wordup (folder in assets)
   - Category 1 (subfolder)
-    - Sound 1.mp3
+    - Word 1.mp3
     - ...
   - Category 2 (subfolder)
-    - Sound 1.mp3 (unique per category)
+    - Word 1.mp3 (unique per category)
     - ...
   - ...

-### Sharing sounds
+### Sharing words

-For supporting sound sharing you have to define the following `FileProvider` in your app's manifest.
+For supporting word sharing you have to define the following `FileProvider` in your app's manifest.

 ```xml
 <provider